IMAGES OF VINTAGE BASEBALL CARDS

 The legendary player generally acknowledged as the first to be featured on a traditional baseball card is MLB home run king Cap Anson.
 In 1887, the Chicago White Stockings (now the Cubs) first baseman was immortalized on a promotional lithograph insert distributed by Bucksport Cigarettes.
 Anson’s impressive career batting stats and leadership of one of the game’s flagship franchises made him an obvious choice for such a marketing honor.
 Other early cards promoted teams and provided rosters or statistics instead of focusing on individuals.

-Read also: 1987 HIGHLIGHTS BASEBALL CARDS VALUE
+Read also: ERROR BASEBALL CARDS 1990

 The 1900s marked the true beginning of baseball cards as a widespread collectible article.
 In 1909, the American Tobacco Company started inserting iconic sheets of player portraits into packs of cigarettes.
 These tobacco issues are some of the most coveted and valuable vintage cards today due to their significance in launching the modern baseball card industry.
 Tobacco brands like T206, 1910 E90, and Sweet Caporal ruled the cardboard market through the mid-1910s before facing new competition.